 The Reiss Center on Law and Security is a non-partisan multidisciplinary research institute established in 2003 to focus on cultivating an informed dialogue and conducting groundbreaking research on the vital legal, policy, and strategic questions that will shape the national security field for years to come.

 The China and International Human Rights Law Research Program, built around an expanded partnership between the Law School and Human Rights in China, focuses its work on teaching and research related to international human rights and China.

 The NYU Stern Center for Business and Human Rights takes on the most pressing issues at the intersection of business and human rights, focusing on how companies address human rights challenges in their core business operations.
 The center offers classes, conducts research, and carries out projects on current business and human rights challenges.

 The Public Interest Law Center (PILC) is a national model for the promotion of public service.
 PILC not only coordinates and promotes the Law School’s public interest and government service activities but also counsels students individually on their careers.

-The Robert L. Bernstein Institute for Human Rights is a research center that promotes cutting-edge scholarship, advocacy, and education on human rights issues in the US and abroad.
+The Robert and Helen Bernstein Institute for Human Rights is a research center that promotes cutting-edge scholarship, advocacy, and education on human rights issues in the US and abroad.
 The institute acts as the coordinating hub for existing human rights work at NYU, including CHRGJ and the US-Asia Law Institute.